 It’s possible Mr. Goodman was thinking of Jesus, who of course took human form.
 But there’s no evidence that Jesus ever wore pants, either.
-In fact, the Bible never mentions “pants,” “trousers,” “pantaloons,” or anything similar (and I’m not the only person who’s looked).
+In fact, the Bible never mentions “pants,” “trousers,” “pantaloons,” or anything similar.
 It does mention “breeches” (see Leviticus 6:9, Exodus 28:42), but that’s referring to linen underwear, not pants.

 Trousers had been invented by then, but tended to be worn only by people who spent a lot of time on horseback.
 See, e.g., Ulrike Beck, et al., “The invention of trousers and its likely affiliation with horseback riding and mobility: A case study of late 2nd millennium BC finds from Turfan in eastern Central Asia,” 348 Quaternary International 224 (2014).
 In Biblical times people were much more likely to wear robes, tunics, girdles, and so forth, so that’s probably the kind of thing Jesus wore.

 You could certainly speculate that if Jesus had worn pants, He would not have let them droop, but it would only be speculation.
 I wouldn’t legislate based on that, is all I’m saying.

 Actually, I notice that Jesus did have something to say about clothing: quit worrying about it.